Cook, Learn, and Share to Fight Hunger.

 • Ultra-crisp and snappy: The unique texture of Honeycrisp is a major selling point, offering an explosion of crispness with every bite.

-• Limited availability: Due to their delicate nature, Honeycrisp apples have a shorter harvest season and can be pricier.
+• Limited availability: Due to their delicate nature, Honeycrisp has a shorter harvest season and can be pricier.

 • Read more here.